cbochs/grapple.nvim/README.md

 ## Motivation

 Grapple began as a combined plugin of both [Harpoon](https://github.com/ThePrimeagen/harpoon) and [Portal](https://github.com/cbochs/portal.nvim).
-While Portal was split into its own plugin later, Grapple remained with the goal of improving it's file navigation model, which is similar to Harpoon's.
-However, Grapple aimed to improve in four main areas:
+While Portal was split into its own plugin later, Grapple remained with the goal of improving it's file navigation model.
+However, Grapple aimed to improve over existing plugins (like Harpoon) in four main areas:

 1. **User setup**: provide a _frictionless_ experience for first-time setup, configuration, and usage
 1. **User command**: make the entire [Grapple API](#grapple-api) _easily accessible_ (via Lua or user command)
 1. **User experience**: provide a set of [windows](#grapple-windows) for managing tags and scopes
 1. **User-controlled tag scopes**: let the user _choose_ how their [tags](#tags) are grouped in a project

-In fact, at this point, Grapple can be used as an [almost perfect](#harpoon) drop-in replacement and do [even more](#usage).
+In fact, at this point, Grapple can be used as an [almost perfect](#example-setups) drop-in replacement and do [even more](#usage).

 ## Features